boetiusj/hugo/content/blog/why-painters-wear-white.md

   - how-to-hire-painter
 tags:
   - painters
 ---

 {{< figure src="/images/painters-whites.jpg" caption="Why do painters wear whites?, alt="painter wearing white uniform">}}

 There is no single answer.
-Grizzled old union painters as well as younger pros all agree that professional painters in Kansas City wear "painters whites" - but nobody seems to know why.
+Grizzled old union painters as well as younger pros all agree that professional painters in Kansas City wear "painters whites" - but there doesn't seem to be a clear history.
+Here are some theories:

 - Whites distinguish painters from other trades.
 - White indicates [cleanliness](/reviews/) to customers.